 European shares rise despite fears of further Covid-19 outbreaks in China

-Wall Street stocks make gains, led by tech sector, as cruise operators decline

-Investors weighed a Tuesday warning by Federal Reserve chairman Jerome Powell, who said a full economic recovery is unlikely until the public is confident that Covid-19 is under control.
+Federal Reserve chairman Jerome Powell.
+He said a full economic recovery was unlikely until the public was confident that Covid-19 was under control.
 Photograph: AFP via Getty

 European shares rose for a second day on Wednesday as expectations of further US economic stimulus offset fears of a new wave of Covid-19 outbreaks after Beijing returned to lockdown.

-On Wall Street, investors also weighed a Tuesday warning by Federal Reserve chairman Jerome Powell, who said a full economic recovery is unlikely until the public is confident that the disease is under control.
+On Wall Street, investors also weighed a Tuesday warning by Federal Reserve chairman Jerome Powell, who said a full economic recovery was unlikely until the public was confident that the disease was under control.

 The FTSE 100 rose for a second straight day as a series of upbeat corporate earnings bolstered hopes of an economic recovery, but the index ended with a fraction of the session’s gains as fears of a second wave of Covid-19 persisted.